monishavenkatesh7/Mental-Health-Chatbot/README.md

    ```bash
    streamlit run Mental_Helath_Chatbot.py
    ```
+   Now you would have got a link in the cmd click on that link you will be directly taken to the app in the default browser

 5. **Prepare Data**:
    - Ensure `intents.json` and `order_data.xlsx` files are in the root directory for the chatbot and order management system to function correctly.